asieradzk/UN3---Unity-To-Three.js-exporter/README.md

 I make no apologies for the spaghetti-code you will find here.
 Hope this helps someone understand how to convert geometry and lightmaps from Unity to three.js space.

+How to use: paste into your assets folder
+Window > Ex Machina Soft > Export Selection to three.js.

 My discord:
 https://discord.gg/d5qCq7YRGt